a-grasso/reflock/NORTHSTARS.md

 ---

-## 10. Re-blessing a `DRIFTED` reference is one flag away from a rubber stamp *(Near)*
+## ~~10.
+Re-blessing a `DRIFTED` reference is one flag away from a rubber stamp~~ *(landed - v0.4.0)*

-**The scenario:** the whole pitch of the Stop-hook gate (README, "Three gates") is that an agent can't declare itself done with references broken.
-But `stamp --rebless` has no such friction: an agent (or a human on autopilot) facing a red `check` can run `stamp --rebless` and go green without ever reading what changed.
-That's not a bug in the mechanism - the mechanism did exactly what it was asked - but it is a bug in the *gate*, because the whole argument for reflock existing is that a DRIFTED verdict corresponds to a real "someone should read this" event, and this command lets that event be silently discarded.

-**Why reflock can't do this today:** `--rebless` unconditionally accepts the current target state as correct and writes the new hash.
-There's no diff shown, no confirmation required, no distinction between "I read this and it's fine" and "I want this error to go away."

-**Shape of a solution:** `stamp --rebless` prints, per reference, the referencing line/paragraph next to the target unit's current text (a real before/after, not just a hash), and requires either an interactive accept-per-item prompt (TTY) or an explicit `--reviewed` flag (non-TTY / CI / agent) to actually write.
-Without it, exit nonzero with the diff on stderr - forcing an agent to either engage with the content or fail visibly, never to silently rubber-stamp.

-**Prior art:** [drift](DECISIONS.md#prior-art-under-observation) shipped exactly this - re-blessing refuses by default and requires an explicit "the doc is still accurate" flag.
-The single most directly copyable idea from watching a live competitor, and it closes a concrete hole in reflock's own central claim rather than adding a new capability.
+Resolved. `stamp --rebless` no longer writes on its own: it lists every pin it would re-bless with the old and new fingerprint, says plainly that doing so discards the drift signal, points at `reflock explain` for the content, and exits nonzero.
+Writing takes a second, explicit `--reviewed`.
+The rule is the same in a TTY and in CI - a gate that behaves differently under a terminal is one people learn to distrust - so an agent facing a red `check` must either engage with what changed or fail visibly.

+Kept as a stub rather than deleted because the argument it rests on is the central one: a `DRIFTED` verdict is a real "someone should read this" event, and any future command that can clear one owes the same friction.

 ---